 How can saving seeds and growing native and traditional plants promote food sovereignty and preserve community?
 On January 14, 2023, guests joined us in the James Watrous Gallery for an open conversation with local plant experts on the connections between saving seeds, preserving culture, and local resilience.

 Moselle Singh, an art activist with a background in ethnobotany, led with a discussion of the politics of food, land, kinship, and resistance to the commodification and dilution of traditional plant cultures.
-Singh was joined by Dan Cornelius of Yowela Farm, founder of the Native Food Network; Jane Stevens of Four Elements Organic Herbals; seed librarians from Madison Public Library; and community gardening advocates from Rooted, who shared their perspectives on seed-saving, native plants, traditional foods, and plant medicine.
+Singh was joined by Dan Cornelius of Yowela Farm, founder of the Native Food Network; Jane Stevens of Four Elements Organic Herbals; Hannah Majeska, a seed librarian from Madison Public Library; and Nicholas Leete, a community gardening advocate from Rooted, who shared their perspectives on seed-saving, native plants, traditional foods, and plant medicine.
 We enjoyed to a robust conversation about why growing native and heirloom plants is important, and how preserving traditional foods and medicines can help to build community and bolster local resilience.

 Watch post-event takeaways from presenters Moselle Singh and Joseph Mougel at the bottom of this page.

 This event was hosted in conjunction with exhibitions by Richard Moninski and Joseph Mougel; Joseph Mougel was part of the conversation and shared some thoughts about his exhibition, called Herbarium.
 The Seeds of Resilience event was free and open to the public.